yosuaricky/cyclistic-analysis/README.md

 | 34354 | 16.9 | 1 |

 And then I start analyzing the data to find out:
-- What is the percentage of member and casual user from total user
+- What is the percentage of member and casual user from total user:

 ```sql
 SELECT